lmf-git/2084-the-last-executive/README.md

 - Realistic damage modeling for structures and vehicles

 #### Advanced Locomotion
-- Seamless blend of player animations (IK) with dynamic physics (ragdoll)
+- Seamless blend of player animations with dynamic physics (ragdoll)
 - Realistic movement and reaction to impacts
 - Ground orientation and projected movement along surface normals